TPoe25/holbertonschool-simple_shell/README.md

 ## Task 1

  1. Write a clean code that follows the Betty standard format.
+   ** See https://github.com/alx-tools/Betty/wiki for more information on style and usage.

+##

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzg5MzY1Nzg3XX0=
+eyJoaXN0b3J5IjpbMTA1MjU5Mzg1LDM4OTM2NTc4N119
 -->